 - Health insurance.
-Employees need to understand what terms their health insurance will continue.
+Employees need to understand on what terms their health insurance will continue.
 Many employers are required to offer COBRA insurance for 18 months.
-This allows the worker to continue his/her work-based health insurance provided the worker pays the insurance premiums
+This generally allows you to continue your work-based health insurance provided you pay the insurance premiums

-- The number of benefits.
-If the employer really wants to legitimately dismiss a worker, the worker can bargain for additional pay.
-If the dismissal is not legitimate, the worker should consider an employee rights lawsuit.
+- The amount of benefits.
+If the employer really wants to legitimately dismiss you, you may be able to bargain for additional pay.
+If the dismissal is not legitimate, you should consider speaking with an employee rights lawsuit.

 Orange County workers should also review with their lawyer whether they can claim both severance pay and unemployment contracts.

-Additionally, if the employee has a written employment contract, the lawyer will seek to enforce all the terms of the contract that benefit the employee.
+Additionally, if you have a written employment contract, the lawyer will seek to enforce all the terms of the contract that benefit you.

 Call the skilled Orange County severance package lawyers before signing any documents